darrenjacoby/postcss-root-parse-var/README.md

 ```

-This will parse the root variables resulting in a static value for `--screen-md` and `--screen-lg`.
+This will parse the root custom properties resulting in a static value for `--screen-md` and `--screen-lg`.

 ```scss
 .parse-var {